-A. Yes, the classes are scheduled to attend Mass on a weekly basis.
+A. Yes, each grade K-8 attends Mass on a weekly basis.
 (Sometimes the schedule has to be altered during one week, but a return to the regular schedule can be anticipated for the following week.)

 The answer to "when" depends on what grade your child is in.
 You will receive the mass days from your child's homeroom teacher.
 All daily Masses start at 8:15 a.m.